How to Make Flax Seed Gel: Benefits, Uses | DIY for Hair and Skin

 Ways to Use Flaxseed Gel

-Add a tablespoon to your smoothie.
+Add a tablespoon to your smoothie for a nutrient boost.

-Use as a binder in baking.
+Use it as a binder in baking for added health benefits.

-Add a small amount under puffy eyes.
+Apply a small amount under puffy eyes to reduce swelling.

 Ingredients

-3 tablespoon Flaxseeds
+3 tablespoons Flaxseeds

 5 drops Essential Oils (Optional)